Andereoo/TkinterWeb/docs/UPGRADING.md

 > [!IMPORTANT]
-> The TkinterWeb Documentation has moved to https://tkinterweb.readthedocs.io/en/latest/index.html.
+> The TkinterWeb documentation has moved to https://tkinterweb.readthedocs.io/en/latest/index.html.
 See you there!

 ## Porting to TkinterWeb v4+